-As the government continues to introduce recommendations and restrictions aimed at delaying the spread of the virus, landlords and tenants should be aware of the parameters of their leases to see if they can minimise the impact of these necessary restrictions on their businesses during this challenging period.
+Now that the Government has closed down the majority of retail, hospitality and leisure business to stop the spread of the virus, landlords and tenants should be aware of the parameters of their leases to see if they can minimise the impact of these necessary restrictions during this challenging period.
 We take a look at some of the points which you may be considering.

 If you’re a tenant